ComfyUI Extension: Bobs_LoRA_Loader

 ||| |---|---| |image|image|

-An advanced LoRA loader for ComfyUI that provides granular, block-level control over how a LoRA is applied to both SDXL and FLUX models.
+An advanced LoRA loader for ComfyUI that provides granular, block-level control over how a LoRA is applied to both SDXL and FLUX models, giving you unparalleled control over your image generation process.

 This node allows you to go beyond a single strength slider and specify different weights for distinct parts of the model, such as the text encoder, the U-Net input blocks, and the output blocks.
 This is particularly useful for mixing and matching LoRA concepts, strengthening character details while reducing stylistic influence, or vice-versa.